Mutiu123/GenueChat/README.md

 **Access the Deployed App**:
    - Visit the following link: [GenueChat](https://a7f923d8262b8dd3d4.gradio.live).
-   - You'll see the web interface where users can input patient information and get predictions.
+   - You'll see the web interface where users can input patient information and get response.